The Impact of AI on Marketing Strategies in 2026: Trends and Adoption Barriers

 Hyper-Personalization at Scale

-Generative AI in Content Creation
+Generative and Agentic AI in Content Creation

 Predictive Analytics for Strategic Decision-Making

-AI-Driven Chatbots and Virtual Assistants
+AI-Driven Chatbots and Conversational Agents

 AI-Powered Ad Targeting